KryKomDev/NeoKolors/README.md

 NeoKolors is a C# library with a number of color utilities and console graphics classes.

+> [!NOTE]
+> This project is the successor of the Kolors project.
+Consider moving away from the legacy
+> library.

 ## Common
 The NeoKolors.Common namespace contains all the utilities involving color formatting and color palettes.